mikosik/smooth-build/doc/tutorial.md

 Now if you revert changes you introduced to mentioned java file and run build once again then result will be instantaneous.
-Except `files("//src")` call which reads files from disk and its result is never cached all other functions have been executed before with arguments they receive in that run so instead of running them smooth will read results from cache.
+Except `files("src")` call which reads files from disk and its result is never cached all other functions have been executed before with arguments they receive in that run so instead of running them smooth will read results from cache.
 Such solution is powerful as it gives you access to any build result you have ever executed.